Line Renderer 2D Pro

 Do not use more points than you need

 Try to reduce the amount of points that form the line strip as much as possible, sometimes it looks just as good using fewer points.
+Take a look at the Can Add Points property.

 Disable features